 Image stabilization can be enabled via a switch on the side, and this lens also has a three-position focus limiter similar to the Canon RF 100mm f/2.8.
 Sony’s lenses are renowned for their superb optical quality and this one is no exception, producing images that are tack sharp with outstanding contrast and color rendition.
 There is a customizable function button, and you can quickly change from manual focus to autofocus with a sliding ring.

 One slight limitation is this lens’s f/22 minimum aperture – even stopped down to f/22, depth of field is still extraordinarily thin at high magnifications.
 But you can always use focus stacking to compensate (which will help you bypass diffraction for sharper results).
+At the end of the day, flower and product photographers will adore this lens, and while insect shooters may wish for a slightly longer focal length, it’ll still do an excellent job.

 - Specially coated optical elements help reduce lens flare and other common problems